How TPA uses 2ndQuadrant and EDB repositories v23

 - products/bdr3/release

-This example installs the pglogical3 and bdr3 release repositories.
-On Debian and Ubuntu systems, it uses the apt repository, and on RedHat systems, it uses the yum repository.
+This example will install the pglogical3 and bdr3 release repositories.
+On Debian and Ubuntu systems, it will use the APT repository, and on RedHat systems, it will use the YUM repository.

-Either of these action results in no 2ndQuadrant repositories being installed.
+Either or the above will result in no 2ndQuadrant repositories being installed.